S Arabia extends all facilities to Qatari pilgrims

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Welcoming Qatari pilgrims and extending them all facilities as were extended in past by the Kingdom of Saudi Arabia, the Saudi Embassy in Islamabad has dispelled the impression that citizens of Qatar were not allowed to perform Haj or Umrah.
+ISLAMABAD: Welcoming Qatari pilgrims and extending them all facilities as were extending in past by the Kingdom of Saudi Arabia, the Saudi Embassy in Islamabad has dispelled the impression that citizens of Qatar were not allowed performing Haj or Umrah.

 In a statement, the Saudi embassy spokesman said here on Friday that since the first day, the Kingdom decided to sever diplomatic and consular relations with Qatar, confirmed its consideration towards the Qatari brothers and facilitation of their performance of the rituals easily according to mechanisms organised by the competent authorizes, and, in view of the negative attitude of the Qatari authorities and their continued intransigence towards not enabling their citizens to perform Haj and Umrah.

-The statement said that a section of the media in Pakistan has misreported the whole issue and wrongly wrote that Qatari citizens are not allowed to perform rituals.
+The statement said that a section of media in Pakistan has misreported the whole issue and wrongly wrote that Qatar citizens are not allowed to perform rituals.
 The fact of the matter is that Qatari people are free to come to Saudi Arabia to perform Haj or Umrah.

 Since the issuance of the statement of the Ministry of Haj and Umrah, Saudi Arabia has received a number of Qatari pilgrims who arrived at King Abdul Aziz International Airport and provided them with all services to facilitate their performances of the rituals, like other Muslims from all over the world.
 The embassy statement has urged the Pakistani media to investigate the accuracy and credibility of news before publication so that it does not become part of the malicious propaganda promoted by Qatari authorities against the Kingdom.

-ISLAMABAD: Welcoming Qatari pilgrims and extending them all facilities as were extended in past by the Kingdom of Saudi Arabia, the Saudi Embassy in Islamabad has dispelled the impression that citizens of Qatar were not allowed to perform Haj or Umrah.
+ISLAMABAD: Welcoming Qatari pilgrims and extending them all facilities as were extending in past by the Kingdom of Saudi Arabia, the Saudi Embassy in Islamabad has dispelled the impression that citizens of Qatar were not allowed performing Haj or Umrah.

 In a statement, the Saudi embassy spokesman said here on Friday that since the first day, the Kingdom decided to sever diplomatic and consular relations with Qatar, confirmed its consideration towards the Qatari brothers and facilitation of their performance of the rituals easily according to mechanisms organised by the competent authorizes, and, in view of the negative attitude of the Qatari authorities and their continued intransigence towards not enabling their citizens to perform Haj and Umrah.

-The statement said that a section of the media in Pakistan has misreported the whole issue and wrongly wrote that Qatari citizens are not allowed to perform rituals.
+The statement said that a section of media in Pakistan has misreported the whole issue and wrongly wrote that Qatar citizens are not allowed to perform rituals.
 The fact of the matter is that Qatari people are free to come to Saudi Arabia to perform Haj or Umrah.

 Since the issuance of the statement of the Ministry of Haj and Umrah, Saudi Arabia has received a number of Qatari pilgrims who arrived at King Abdul Aziz International Airport and provided them with all services to facilitate their performances of the rituals, like other Muslims from all over the world.
 The embassy statement has urged the Pakistani media to investigate the accuracy and credibility of news before publication so that it does not become part of the malicious propaganda promoted by Qatari authorities against the Kingdom.